 - By the age of 23, as many as 25 to 40% of adults in America have been arrested.

 - Each year, roughly 9 million people are released from jail.

 - Over 4.7 million Americans are currently on probation or parole.

 - Most people have criminal records due to minor or non-serious offenses.

 - Criminal records often include arrests, even if they never resulted in convictions, were discriminatory or unjustified for other reasons.

 - More than half of homeless Americans have been incarcerated due to laws that effectively criminalize homelessness and poverty by trying to survive on the streets.

 - About 400,000 innocent people in the U.S. each year encounter problems from being tied to the criminal records of actual offenders who falsely used their names and identities when they were arrested.

-More than 90 percent of companies in the U.S. perform criminal background checks on job applicants.
+More than 90% of companies in the U.S. perform criminal background checks on job applicants.
 Many of them will quickly reject applicants if those checks turn up arrests or convictions.
 Unfortunately, this can shut out workers who are trying to rebuild after a run-in with the law.
 But the economy is doing great!
-This means there are job opportunities available for those with varying degrees of convictions and arrests on their backgrounds.
+This means job opportunities are available for those with varying degrees of convictions and arrests on their backgrounds.

 Why do employers conduct background checks?